spatie/data-transfer-object/README.md

 }
 ```

 By adding doc blocks to our properties we can enforce stricter typing.
-Here are the possible ways of declaring types with doc blocks:
+Below are the possible ways of declaring types with doc blocks.

+* **Attention**: When type casting to a class, your Docblock definition needs to be a Fully Qualified Class Name (`\App\Models\Author` instead of `Author` and a use statement at the top).

 ```php
 class PostData extends DataTransferObject